Public–private partnerships in India: Water

 In India, no city yet offers continuous (24/7) water supply.
 The quality of the water supply service is low, with non-revenue water being as high as 40 percent in most cities.
-The poor are particularly affected by this situation and end up paying more for a litre of water than their wealthier counterparts.
+The poor are particularly affected by this situation and end up paying more for a liter of water than their wealthier counterparts.
 With the objective of widening access to water services and making water services more sustainable, the Government of India promoted PPPs in the water sector in the 1990s.
 However, this attempt failed as the Government did not manage to create a good enabling environment for private investment and poor project preparation.
 Furthermore, there was important opposition to private sector involvement in water delivery.

 However, after this failed first attempt, a decade later some cities tried different types of PPP arrangements, such as management contracts.
 The allocation of risks between the public and the private sectors was more balanced.
 The public sector provided part of the initial funding and focused on efficiency gains.
 The mindsets of policymakers and politicians also started to evolve, with a better understanding of the role of private sector companies and less opposition to their involvement in the water space.
 Both the 2002 and 2012 National Water Policy recognized the importance of PPPs to solve water issues in urban areas.
 Between 2005 and 2011, 15 water public–private partnerships were signed.

 Recent failure of Water PPPs to deliver, is now putting the model into question.
 First, the local community was never consulted on the project, and a public outcry ensued when information was finally shared.
 Second, there have been serious delays in the construction and operation of water provision.
 And third, the public purse has been — and could in future be — hit hard.
 A strongly worded report by an independent committee raised serious concerns and recommended that the town's water supply services should be handed over to public ownership.